millywithnobrim/network-plus-troubleshooting-labs/Lab02-DHCP-Failure-Troubleshooting/README.md

 ## Notes
 - This lab simulates a **real-world VLAN and DHCP troubleshooting scenario**.
-- Focus on identifying *why* the failures occur, not only applying commands.
+- Focus on identifying *why* VLAN 10 and DHCP are not functioning correctly.
 - All steps align with **Network+ troubleshooting objectives**.